 Manufacturers test for both the immediate risk of exposure (through normal use, accidental contact with the eyes or skin, and accidental ingestion) and more long-term risks (such as potential to cause cancer or birth defects).
 The animals most commonly used to test product safety are mice, rats, rabbits, guinea pigs, and hamsters.
-They are exposed to test substances by application to the eyes or patches of bare skin, by injection, by inhalation, or by feeding.
+They are exposed to test substances by application to the eyes or patches of bare skin, by injection, by inhalation, or by oral intake.
 The information obtained from these tests is then used to substantiate a company’s claim that a product is safe for human use.

 Reasons for the decline in animal testing

 In the early 1980s, an outcry arose when the public became aware of common animal test methods such as the LD50 and Draize eye and skin irritancy tests (see Product Safety Testing for more information).
-Henry Spira, the late animal activist, led consumers in lobbying to abolish these tests during the 1970s and 1980s.
+The late Henry Spira, an animal activist, led consumers in lobbying to abolish these tests during the 1970s and 1980s.
 He ran full-page newspaper ads charging Revlon and other companies with perpetuating animal cruelty simply for the sake of beauty.
 As a result of consumer pressure, Revlon became the first U.S. cosmetics company to fund a major research program aimed at developing alternatives to the use of animals in eye-irritancy testing.
 Avon quickly followed suit.
-Soon, the Cosmetics, Toiletries, and Fragrance Association (CTFA) – whose members include all major U.S. cosmetics companies – announced a $1 million grant to develop alternatives.
+Soon, the Cosmetics, Toiletries, and Fragrance Association (CTFA) — whose members include all major U.S. cosmetics companies — announced a $1 million grant to develop alternatives.
 Funding was given to the Johns Hopkins School of Hygiene and Public Health to establish the Center for Alternatives to Animal Testing (CAAT), whose mission is to encourage the development, use, and acceptance of alternatives.

 One of the major accomplishments of CAAT was the development of ALTWeb, a web-based clearinghouse for information about the methods, research and resources for alternatives.
 This, and other sites that disseminate information on the safety of ingredients and product formulations, have gone a long way toward enabling a reduction in the number of animals used in testing for cosmetics and consumer products.